-What’s Nearby allows your visitors to filter locations using minutes, not miles.
-It delivers results that fit the searcher’s schedule and never assumes they can travel ‘as the crow flies’.
+What’s Nearby filters locations using minutes, not miles.
+It delivers results that fit the user’s preferences and never assumes they can travel ‘as the crow flies’.
 Results are tailored because every user can specify the time of day, mode of transport and the length of time they wish to travel.
-The TravelTime platform displays relevant locations based on how many minutes it takes to get there.
-When the user is able to reach every single result, all results are relevant and conversions soar.
+TravelTime displays relevant locations based on how many minutes it takes to get there.
+When the user is able to reach every single result, all results are relevant.

 Any transport mode: visitors can specify their preferred mode of transport.
 Deliver results using all modes of public transport or just focus on the bus or tube.
 They can also choose from walking, driving and cycling or take a combination of them all within a single journey.

-Time of day: let your user find results tailored for a particular time of day, such as finding a rush hour friendly restaurant.
+Time of day: let your user find results tailored for a particular time of day.
 If the time of day isn’t important, use an average time.

 Speedy: every result returned in milliseconds.

 Why use it?